 Our comprehensive teacher support will help you deliver the syllabus confidently and effectively.
 The support includes resources for teaching and learning as well as exam preparation.
+The teaching support package helps teachers integrate the key concepts into their teaching, showing how they fit into the overall syllabus and suggesting ways to teach them with each topic.
 Learn more on page 7.

-66 Cambridge International AS and A Levels prepare students well for university because they've learnt to go into a subject in considerable depth.
+Cambridge International AS and A Levels prepare students well for university because they've learnt to go into a subject in considerable depth.
 There's that ability to really understand the depth and richness and the detail of a subject.
 It's a wonderful preparation for what they are going to face at university.